I used to have a “Love/Hate” relationship with ISDN. This is a really old article on ISDN broadband alternatives that dates back to about 2005.

 First, if they’re going to get engineers off the ISDN monkey, then they need to make it sound good enough for engineers to take notice and sell it to voice talent at a fair price.
 Right now, paying an extra $1000.00 to go from 96 kbps to 160 kbps is not only ridiculous, but also WAY outside the budget of most home-based voiceover recording studios.

 This is my personal beef with most audio engineers.
-They spend far too much time in small, dark, padded rooms listening to audio in the most pristine conditions, all the while completely ignorant of the fact that the average person would need to have the ears of a canine to tell the difference between 96 kbps and 160 kbps.
+They spend far too much time in small, dark, padded rooms listening to audio in the most pristine conditions, all the while completely ignorant of the fact that the average person would need to have the ears of a canine to tell the difference between 96 kbps and 160 kbps, much less hear the difference between an AAC-LD and MPEG2 codec.

 Regardless, they won’t make the change based on the bit rate alone.